 Jane Goodall (DBE) is a British primatologist, ethologist, anthropologist, and UN Messenger of Peace.
 Considered to be the world’s foremost expert on chimpanzees, Goodall is best known for her over 55-year study of social and family interactions of wild chimpanzees since she first went to Gombe Stream National Park, Tanzania in 1960.
 She is the founder of the Jane Goodall Instituteand the Roots & Shoots program, and she has worked extensively on conservation and animal welfare issues.

-Dr. Yoon Jung Park is an Associate Professor at the Georgetown University School of Foreign Service.
-She is one of the leading researchers in the subfield of China/Africa studies.
+Dr. Yoon Jung Park is one of the leading researchers in the subfield of China/Africa studies.
 Her work primarily focuses on Chinese migrants in Africa, African perceptions of and responses to the new Chinese migrants, and preliminary impacts of these migrant communities, particularly in South Africa.

 Dr. Park is currently a freelance researcher with affiliations at the Sociology Department at Rhodes University (Grahamstown, South Africa) and African Studies at Georgetown University (Washington, DC).
 She has also taught at the University of Johannesburg, the University of the Witwatersrand, American University and Howard University.
 Born in Seoul, Park grew up in Los Angeles, and lived in Africa (Johannesburg & Nairobi) from 1995-2010.
 She has also lived briefly in Cuernavaca, Mexico; San Jose, Costa Rica; and Boston.
 In addition to English, she speaks fluent Spanish, kitchen Korean, and smatterings of KiSwahili and IsiZulu.